 To recognize and respond to these differences, health care professionals and service providers at the front line of care must better understand the unique needs of older adults.

-The Aging Institute offers educational and training programs for professionals working in hospitals, clinics, long-term care facilities, home health, and a variety of other settings.
+Education and Consultative Services of UPMC Senior Services offer educational and training programs for professionals working in hospitals, clinics, long-term care facilities, home health, and a variety of other settings.